Privacy Notices

 If you are unable to understand the language of this Notice, please use the following link to review our translated version.

-This Privacy Notice (“Notice”) provides information about how Trans Union LLC and TransUnion Companies (“we,” “us,” or “our”) handle job applicant (referred to as “you” or “your”) personal information and describes rights you may have regarding your personal information.
-Use of our online and offline job applicant services constitutes your agreement to the terms of this Notice.
-If you do not agree with the terms of this Notice, please do not use our online or offline services.
+This Privacy Notice (“Notice”) explains information about how TransUnion LLC (“TransUnion,” “we,” “us,” or “our”) handle job applicant (referred to as “you” or “your”) personal information and outlines your rights.
+Use of our services constitutes your agreement to the terms of this Notice.

 This Notice does not apply to job applicants in the European Economic Area (EEA) or United Kingdom (UK).
 If you are a job applicant located in the EEA or UK, please refer to the European Job Candidate Privacy Notice.

-Notice at Collection: We collect personal information as detailed in this Notice.
+Notice at Collection: We collect personal information as described in this Notice.
 The categories of personal information that we collect are listed below under “Collection and use of personal information,” which also provides the purposes for which we collect and use personal information.
 To learn more about your privacy rights, including your right to opt out of the sale or sharing of your personal information, please navigate to the “Privacy rights and choices” section below.
 Our retention practices are outlined below under “Retaining personal information.”

 View annual consumer requests metrics (California Consumer Privacy Act (CCPA) and California Data Broker Registration) for TransUnion Companies.